roflmaostc/DeconvOptim.jl/README.md

 # Contributions
-I would like to thank the thank Rainer Heintzmann (@RainerHeintzmann) for the great support and discussions during development.
+I would like to thank Rainer Heintzmann for the great support and discussions during development.
-Furthermore without [Tullio.jl](https://github.com/mcabbott/Tullio.jl) and @mcabbott this package wouldn't be as fast as it is.
-His package and ideas are the basis of the regularizers.
+Furthermore without [Tullio.jl](https://github.com/mcabbott/Tullio.jl) and [@mcabbott](https://github.com/mcabbott/) this package wouldn't be as fast as it is.
+His package and ideas are the basis for the implementations of the regularizers.

 # To-Dos
 * [ ] GPU support for improved version -> check Tullio for that.
-But won't be tackled soon
+But won't be tackled soon.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-pink.svg